windup/windup-web/README.md

 To get the OpenAPI specifications file, you can compile this project enabling the `swagger` profile:

-- from `windup-web/services` folder execute the command `mvn clean compile -Pswagger`
+- from `windup-web/services` folder execute the command `../mvnw clean compile -Pswagger`
 - in `windup-web/services/target/swagger` folder you'll find `openapi.json` and `openapi.yaml` files with the OpenAPI specifications

 If you want to create a MTA Web application that provides the `openapi.json` and `openapi.yaml` files at runtime:

-- build this project enabling the `swagger` profile, executing -from `windup-web` folder- the `mvn -DskipTests clean install -Pswagger` command
+- build this project enabling the `swagger` profile, executing -from `windup-web` folder- the `../mvnw -DskipTests clean install -Pswagger` command
 - the files will be available at <http://localhost:8080/mta-web/api/openapi.json> and <http://localhost:8080/mta-web/api/openapi.yaml>